-Entering his 36th year as head basketball coach of the Lady Senators, Dave Kragel has developed a program that is known nationally for its excellence on and off the court.
-The Lady Senators have been nationally ranked 25 of Kragel's 38 years.
+Entering his 39th year as head basketball coach of the Lady Senators, Dave Kragel has developed a program that is known nationally for its excellence on and off the court.
+The Lady Senators have been nationally ranked 28 of Kragel's 38 years.
 Kragel reached a milestone on February 9th, 2013, when he won his 800th game at WSCC.
 In 2014, Kragel was inducted into the National Community College Coaches Athletic Association Hall of Fame.

-Since the 1975-76 seasons, the Lady Senators have played in 16 Region VII Championship games winning eight, giving the Lady Senators the most championships in the region.
-Kragel’s teams have made eight national tournament appearances (1992, 1998, 1999, 2005, 2007, 2008, 2009, 2010, and 2012).
+Since the 1975-76 seasons, the Lady Senators have played in 20 Region VII Championship games winning 12, giving the Lady Senators the most championships in the region.
+Kragel’s teams have made 12 national tournament appearances (1992, 1998, 1999, 2005, 2007, 2008, 2009, 2010, 2012, 2013, 2014 and 2015).
 In 1992 and 2005, the Lady Senators finished eighth, in 2009 they finished fifth and in 2015 they finished fourth in the National Tournament among NJCAA Division I junior colleges.
 From 1991 to 1995, Kragel's teams amassed an incredible 47 wins in a row at home, winning 42 straight conference games during this same period.
-The Lady Senators followed that streak with another 59 straight wins at home in 2007-2011.
-Kragel has had 19 All-Americans with 3 being named first team All-Americans and 51 All-Region players.
-He has also had 135 players sign scholarships to four-year schools.
+The Lady Senators followed that streak with another 59 straight conference games at home during 2007-2011.
+The Lady Senators are presently in a streak of 84 conference game wins both at home and on the road dating back to February of 2011.

-In 2013, Kragel received the Union of Churches and Ministerial Alliance Dr. Donald C. Holness Sr. Leadership Award during the Alliance’s celebration of the Rev. Martin Luther King Jr. holiday.
+In 2013, Kragel received the Union of Churches and Ministerial Alliance Dr. Donald C. Holness Sr. Leadership Award during the Alliance’s celebration of the Rev. Martin Luther King, Jr. holiday.
 Kragel was the first person chosen to receive this honor, named in honor of the founder of the Union of Churches and Ministerial Alliance.